TotalTactician/Documentation/Proof/Joey/CI-CD.md

       - name: Docker Push
         run: docker push ${{ secrets.DOCKER_USERNAME }}/tot_dockerpoc
 ```
-You only want the image to be build and pushed if the tests succeeded, but in this POC there are no tests. in the code snipped below you can see how this would be set up.
+You only want the image to be built and pushed if the tests succeeded, but in this POC there are no tests. in the code snipped below you can see how this would be set up.
-where the workflow is triggered when the testworkflow is completed and only run the jobs if it succeeded.
+where the workflow is triggered when the test workflow is completed and only runs the jobs if it succeeded.
 ```yaml
 on:
   workflow_run: